-Whilst dog heat stroke and exhaustion are genuine risks for most dogs if temperatures rise above 23 degrees, there are some easy things you can do to reduce the risk and help your dog stay nice and cool.
+Whilst dog heatstroke and exhaustion are genuine risks for most dogs if temperatures rise above 23 degrees, there are some easy things you can do to reduce the risk and help keep your dog cool.

 “Dogs can’t regulate their body temperature as well as humans.
 Dogs can only sweat through their paws and release most of their heat through panting.
 This makes it really easy for your pup’s temperature to spike if the weather gets too hot.
 Thankfully there are a few steps you can take to help keep your dog cool in warmer weather and prevent heat stroke.”